alanng10/TypeAdoptWorth/Docue/a.md

 1 human with only enough cloth and Class Lang and Class Lang require including USB port except any type and no other tool adopt 1 button that can inn anything.

-The unit is mul with cubic of total Lang element trigg.
+The unit is mul with cubic of total cross of Lang element trigg.
 The mul is not apply with trigg that is not Lang element trigg.

-Type adopt worth in Type Board is 340 thousand.
+Type adopt worth in Type Board is 1 million 741 thousand.

 Type adopt worth in PC desktop US keyboard is 3 thousand 531.